masolimano/maneage/README.md

      below.
 In any case, please share your thoughts and suggestions with us, so we can add them here for everyone's benefit.

- - **Keep pipeline up-to-date**: Thanks to your feedback and the feedback of other users, this pipeline is going to become more and more mature and robust.
+ - **Keep pipeline up-to-date**: In time, this pipeline is going to become more and more mature and robust (thanks to your feedback and the feedback of other users).
 Bugs will be fixed and new/improved features will be added.
-So every once and a while, you can run the commands below to fetch new work that is done in this pipeline.
+So every once and a while, you can run the commands below to pull new work that is done in this pipeline.
 If the changes are useful for your work, you can merge them with your own customized pipeline to benefit from them.
-Just pay **close attention** to resolving possible **conflicts** (updated general pipeline settings that you had customized) in the merge.
+Just pay **very close attention** to resolving possible **conflicts** which might happen in the merge (updated general pipeline settings that you have customized).

      ```shell
+     $ git checkout pipeline
-     $ git fetch pipeline-origin           # Get recent work in this pipeline.
+     $ git pull pipeline-origin pipeline   # Get recent work in this pipeline.
-     $ git log master..pipeline-origin/pipeline --reverse  # Inspect new work.
+     $ git log XXXXXX..XXXXXX --reverse    # Inspect new work (replace XXXXXXs with hashs mentioned in output of previous command).
+     $ git log --oneline --graph --decorate --all # General view of branches.
-     $ git checkout master                 # Go to top branch.
+     $ git checkout master                 # Go to your top working branch.
-     $ git merge pipeline-origin/pipeline  # Import all the work into master.
+     $ git merge pipeline                  # Import all the work into master.
      ```

  - **Pre-publication: add notice on reproducibility**: Add a notice